List of tsunamis affecting New Zealand: 1924 Chatham Islands

-On 19 July 1924 about 7:15 pm (NZMT) the northern and eastern side of Chatham Island and Pitt Island were struck by a series of waves that reached 6 metres above the high water mark.
+On 19 July 1924 about 7:15 pm (NZMT), the northern and eastern side of Chatham Island and Pitt Island were struck by a series of waves that reached 6 metres above the high-water mark.
 The waves reached 100 metres inland at Kaingaroa destroying a dam and two trawlers.
-At Wharekauri a bridge was badly damaged and fences washed away.
+At Wharekauri, a bridge was badly damaged, and fences washed away.
 Te Awanui island was inundated and at Owenga several boats and some shell crushing machinery was damaged.
 A small hut was also washed away.
-On Pitt Island the wharf was destroyed and on Mangere Island there was a large landslide.
+On Pitt Island, the wharf was destroyed and on Mangere Island there was a large landslide.
 The source of the tsunami is unknown, it could have been caused by either a landslide or an unidentified earthquake.
 The Chatham Islands steam ship Tees was struck on its starboard side by the wave at 9:30 am and almost capsized.
-There was a sudden change in the weather to a southerly storm on the east coast of New Zealand on the day of the tsunami that may have masked its effect.
+There was a sudden change in the weather due to the arrival of a southerly storm on the east coast of New Zealand on the day of the tsunami that may have masked its effect.

 Minor tsunamis (less than 1 metre) from significant earthquakes

 There have been numerous minor tsunamis caused by significant large earthquakes.
-Examples of these are the 1848 Lower Wairau Valley quake, 1922 Vallenar earthquake, 1922 Rangiora quake, 1923 Kanto quake, 1950 Bay of Plenty quake, 1952 Severo-Kurilsk tsunami, 1964 Alaska earthquake, 1976 Kermadecs, 1977 Tongo, 1981 Maquare Ridge, 1982 and 1986 Kermadecs, 1994 Kuril Islands earthquake, 1995 Kobe, 1998 Papua New Guinea earthquake, 2001 southern Peru earthquake, 2004 Tasman Sea earthquake, 2011 Tohoku earthquake and tsunami, and 2021 Kermadec Islands earthquake.
+Examples of these are the 1848 Lower Wairau Valley quake, 1922 Vallenar earthquake, 1922 Rangiora quake, 1923 Kanto quake, 1950 Bay of Plenty quake, 1952 Severo-Kurilsk earthquake, 1964 Alaska earthquake, 1976 Kermadecs, 1977 Tongo, 1981 Maquare Ridge, 1982 and 1986 Kermadecs, 1994 Kuril Islands earthquake, 1995 Kobe, 1998 Papua New Guinea earthquake, 2001 southern Peru earthquake, 2004 Tasman Sea earthquake, 2011 Tohoku earthquake and tsunami, 2021 Kermadec Islands earthquake, and 2025 Kamchatka Peninsula earthquake.

 The effect of the 1923 Kanto earthquake was reported in local newspapers as abnormal tides on 5 September.
 The 1952 Severo-Kurilsk tsunami reached New Zealand with a wave height of just under 1 metre.

 Mitigation measures and early warning systems

 There is evidence that Māori abandoned numerous coastal settlements in the 1500s in favour of inland or hilltop sites.
 It has been suggested that this movement was caused by tsunamis.
 Initial European settlement was unaware of the tsunami danger until the 1868 and 1877 tsunamis.
 No warning systems became available until after the 1946 Aleutian earthquake when the National Oceanic and Atmospheric Administration Pacific Tsunami Warning Centre was established in 1949.
-New Zealand became a member of the Centre and receives warnings of tsunamis caused by distant earthquakes.
+New Zealand became a member of the centre and receives warnings of tsunamis caused by distant earthquakes.

 The Pacific Tsunami Warning and Mitigation System was established in 1965 due to the 1960 Chile tsunami.
 New Zealand is one of the 46 member countries.

 Tsunamis from these may arrive within a few minutes and this is not enough time for GeoNet to locate the event, determine if it could produce a tsunami, and notify the Ministry of Civil Defence and Emergency Management who issue the warnings.